Skip to main content

 1. For Windows based OS, it is recommended to use a user with local administrator privileges.
 Domain credential can also be used, however ensure there is a user profile existing on the VM before conversion, otherwise domain credentials won’t work as it would look for domain authentication when there is no network connected.

-2. In case of Linux distro-based guest VMs, provide a user that can execute sudo commands without password meaning the user should be part of the sudoers list or added as a new configuration file to the /etc/sudoers.d/ folder.
+2. In case of Linux distribution-based guest VMs, provide a user that can execute sudo commands without password meaning the user should be part of the sudoers list or added as a new configuration file to the /etc/sudoers.d/ folder.

 9. Again under VM details, select the relevant IP config option.
 By default, “Do not configure” is selected.